Frederick T. Gray Jr.: Secretary of the Commonwealth

-Teaching, acting, and writing Career
+Teaching, acting, and writing career

 Between 1982 and 2004 Gray taught history at Midlothian High School in Chesterfield County, William Monroe High School in Greene County, Virginia, and the Appomattox Regional Governor's School in Petersburg, Virginia.
-He also began dramatic acting, including a UVA Drama production of Much Ado About Nothing with then-students Tina Fey and Sean Patrick Thomas.
+He also began drama acting, including a UVA Drama production of Much Ado About Nothing with students Tina Fey and Sean Patrick Thomas.
 Gray later performed with the Pennsylvania Shakespeare Festival, the Virginia Shakespeare Festival, and Richmond Shakespeare.

 Gray also wrote columns for the Chester, Virginia Village News and the Style Weekly in Richmond.
 He continued to act and write after moving to Staunton, Virginia in 2012 and finally to Cannon Beach in 2018.

 Candidate for the Oregon House of Representatives

-Gray is running as an independent in Oregon's 32nd House district in the November 2022 general election.
+Gray ran as an independent in Oregon's 32nd House district in the November 2022 general election.